fastify/fastify/docs/Errors.md

 	- strings, buffers, and streams are sent to the client, with appropriate headers (no serialization)

 - You can throw a new error in your custom error handler
-	- errors (new error or the received error parameter re-thrown) - will trigger the `onError` lifecycle hook and send the error to the user
+	- errors (new error or the received error parameter re-thrown) - will call the parent `errorHandler`.
-	- an error will not be triggered twice from a lifecycle hook - Fastify internally monitors the error invocation to avoid infinite loops for errors thrown in the reply phases of the lifecycle. (those after the route handler)
-	- errors sent or thrown by a custom error handler will be routed to Fastify's default error handler
+  - `onError` hook will be triggered once only for the first error being thrown.

 <a name="fastify-error-codes"></a>
 ### Fastify Error Codes